rocket4321/nx584mqtt/README.rst

-NetworX NX584/NX8E Interface Library and Server
+GE/Caddx/NetworX NX584/NX8E Interface Library and Server
 ===============================================

 This is a tool to let you interact with your NetworX alarm panel via the NX584 module (which is built into NX8E panels).
-You must enable it in the configuration and enable the operations you want to be able to do before this will work.
+You must enable it in the configuration of the control panel.

+This package is designed to be a direct replacement for pynx584.
+Connection services allow for HTTP server (flask) and/or MQTT client (paho-mqtt).

+Since flask is really designed only for development and is considered unstable, HTTP usage is not suggested.

 Install Locally
 ***************